vercel/swr-site/pages/docs/prefetching.en-US.md

 ## Programmatically Prefetch

 Sometimes, you want to preload a resource conditionally.
 For example, preloading the data when the user is [hovering](https://github.com/GoogleChromeLabs/quicklink) [a](https://github.com/guess-js/guess) [link](https://instant.page).
-The most inituitive way is to have a function to refetch and set the cache via the global [mutate](/docs/mutation):
+The most intuitive way is to have a function to refetch and set the cache via the global [mutate](/docs/mutation):

 ```js
 import { mutate } from 'swr'